 Note: Please make sure CommBank (Biller Code 1818) is set up in your address book before you submit a payment.

 - Statement queries.
 Contact us if you have any concerns about your statement.

 Other things you need to know about your statement

-You may also find messages from us on your statement to tell you about important changes to your loan and keep you up to date with anything else that may be of interest.
+You may also find messages from us on your statement; these are used to tell you about important changes to your credit card, such as changes to your credit limit and to keep you up to date with anything else that may be of interest.